invalid-arg/invalid-arg.github.com/_posts/2013-8-12-javascript-can-double-your-codebase-so-make-sure-you-need-it-first.md

 There's been a JavaScript/SPA revolution in the past couple of years.
 Its now back in fashion and a lot of people are using it.
 I'm here to tell you it might not be worth it and that you should stick to server side code.

 I use JavaScript everyday.
 Our main application is a SPA (kind of) and it works well.
-However, it did take a long time to get there and our codebase is a lot bigger and more complicated because of it.
+However, it did take a long time to write and our codebase is a lot bigger and more complicated because of it.
 It's made me realise that you should think very carefully before jumping on the bandwagon.
 However, there are some positives to a heavy JavaScript client:

 - It gives your website a native feel.
 This can really help improve the user experience, although a native app would really be better.